HMS Rising Castle: Design

 The Castle-class corvettes were an improvement over the previous for use as a convoy escort, due to their improved seagoing performance.
 The corvettes displaced 1060 LT with a length of 252 ft, a beam of 36 ft 8 in and a draught of 10 ft.

 The ships were powered by two Admiralty 3-drum type water-tube boilers creating 2750 ihp.
 This powered one 4-cylinder triple-expansion engine, driving one shaft, giving the Castle-class corvettes a maximum speed of 16.5 kn.
 The corvettes could carry 480 tons of oil giving them a range of 9500 nmi at 10 kn.

-The class was armed with one 4-inch (102-mm) Quick Firing Mk.XIX High Angle/Low Angle combined air/surface gun, two twin 20 mm anti-aircraft cannons and six single 20 mm anti-aircraft cannons for air/surface combat.
+The class was armed with one 4-inch (102-mm) Quick Firing Mk.XIX High Angle/Low Angle combined air/surface gun, two twin 20 mm anti-aircraft cannons and up to six single 20 mm anti-aircraft cannons for air/surface combat.
 For anti-submarine warfare, the ships were equipped with one Squid anti-submarine mortar and one depth charge rail with 15 depth charges.